whosonfirst/go-whosonfirst-iplookup/README.md

 $> curl -s 'http://localhost:8668?ip=205.193.117.158' | python -mjson.tool
 {
     "ip": "205.193.117.158",
-    "wofid": 85784763
+    "wofid": 101735873
 }
 ```

 ## Caveats

-* The `wof-iplookup-server` does not return any data (like centroids, hierarchies or geometries) for a WOF record besides its ID.
-Yet.
+### Metadata

+Neither the `wof-iplookup-server` or the `ip-lookup` tool (when run with the `-raw` flag) return any additional metadata data for a WOF record besides a Who's On First ID.
+For example the default GeoLite2 databases contain lots of useful place names and the WOF-enabled derivatives contain bounding box and other useful geographic information.
+Once the basic database wrangling settles down a bit it will make sense to start bubbling that information back up to consumer applications.

+# Downloads

+TBW

 ## See also